1999 NRL Grand Final: Match details

-The Storm thus became the quickest expansion team to win a premiership, eclipsing the Canterbury side who won the 1938 premiership in just their fourth season.
+The Melbourne side thus became the quickest expansion team to win a premiership, eclipsing the Canterbury side who won the 1938 premiership in just their fourth season.
 It was the last game of champion prop and captain Glenn Lazarus, who retired after a remarkable fifth grand final victory (having won premierships with the Canberra Raiders in 1989 and 1990 and with the Brisbane Broncos in 1992 and 1993).

-For traditional St George fans the loss was hard to take.
-The Dragons were unsuccessful in their four previous visits to the grand final (1985, 1992, 1993 and 1996) and had not won a premiership since 1979.
-It would not be until 2010 that they would return to another Grand Final, in which it would win its first premiership as a merged entity.
+For traditional St. George fans the loss was hard to take.
+The club were unsuccessful in their four previous visits to the grand final (1985, 1992, 1993 and 1996) and had not won a premiership since 1979.
+It would not be until 2010 that they would return to another Grand Final, in which it would win its first premiership as a joint-venture.

 The grand final attracted a television viewership of over 600,000 in Melbourne, a traditional Australian Rules football stronghold.

+Melbourne's 14-point comeback set the record for the largest successful comeback in Grand Final history, until it was surpassed by Penrith's comeback in the 2023 NRL Grand Final.